adutchak/recognizer/README.md

 Also, you can set `CONFIDENCES_NOT_LESS_THAN` to make sure that certain labels exist on the picture.

 # DISCOVERY_MODE
 In order to retrieve the above described labels, you can enable `DISCOVERY_MODE`, this will not push any MQTT messages, but just output the recognized labels.
+Optionally, you can add `DISCOVERY_LABELS_FILE_OUTPUT` env var and system will save the labels to a separate file.

 # Docker-compose example:
 ```